Detection Range Test: test the activity detection zone of the Tapo Battery Camera

 Step 1.
 Monitor the battery camera's Live Stream and Verify Coverage.

-Start by accessing the live stream of your camera and ensure that the area you wish to monitor is clearly within its field of view.
+Start by accessing the live stream of your camera and ensuring that the area you wish to monitor is clearly within its field of view.
 Typically, the camera's detection range is indicated in the lower half of the live image.

 Here we take Tapo C410 as an example.
+The yellow area is the approximate detection range at default sensitivity.

 2. Initiate Detection Range Test.